U.S. mortgage applications rise in latest week: MBA

-The MBA's seasonally adjusted index of refinancing applications rose 10.6 percent, while the gauge of loan requests for home purchases, a leading indicator of home sales, fell 0.7 percent.
+The MBA's seasonally adjusted index of refinancing applications rose 6.8 percent, while the gauge of loan requests for home purchases, a leading indicator of home sales, dipped 0.1 percent.

-Fixed 30-year mortgage rates averaged 4.20 percent in the week, the lowest since June 2013.
-They were down 10 basis points from 4.30 percent the week before.
+Fixed 30-year mortgage rates averaged 4.39 percent in the week, the lowest rate since November 2013.
+It was down 4 basis points from 4.43 percent the week before.

-"Growing concerns about weak economic growth in Europe caused a flight to quality into U.S. assets last week, leading to sharp drops in interest rates," said Mike Fratantoni, MBA's chief economist.

 The survey covers over 75 percent of U.S. retail residential mortgage applications, according to MBA.